REENA1101/FrontEnd-CapStone-Project/README.md

 ![Screenshot 2024-08-05 093658](https://github.com/user-attachments/assets/303a9ec5-0d5d-45b6-b1cb-bafc6f5c7fba)

-For a Live Preview of the App: https://stupendous-crumble-b845b5.netlify.app/ Thats all for now, Thanks for viewing :)
+For a Live Preview of the App: https://stupendous-crumble-b845b5.netlify.app/ Thats all for now, Thanks for viewing...